Geoffrey Wykes

 Geoffrey Wykes (22 November 1890 – 1 May 1926) was an English cricketer who played for Leicestershire.
 He was born in Clarendon Park, Leicester and died in Hull.

-Wykes' debut came against Surrey, against whom he scored a pair, having been caught and bowled by Test cricketer Percy Fender in the first innings and caught by Andy Sandham off Fender's bowling in the second.
+Wykes played two first-class matches for Leicestershire during the 1923 season.
+His debut came against Surrey, against whom he scored a pair, having been caught and bowled by Test cricketer Percy Fender in the first innings and caught by Andy Sandham off Fender's bowling in the second.

-Wykes' second and final match saw him pick up two runs in the first innings and a duck in the second innings of the match.
+Wykes' second and final match saw him score two runs in the first innings and a duck in the second innings of the match.
 Wykes died less than three years after the end of his final first-class match.